 Methods: A total of 40 children aged between 4-8 years with deeply carious mandibular second

 primary molars indicated for single session pulpectomy were selected.
 Canals were obturated with

 Metapex.
 The 3 study groups (Endodontic plugger, Handheld lentulospiral, Navi Tip syringe) were

 compared with the control group (reamer) both clinically and radiovisiographically.
 The data collected

-were statistically analyzed using Pearson’s Chi square and Fisher’s exact test.
+were statistically analyzed using Pearson’s Chi-square and Fisher’s exact test.

-Results: The use of Navi tip syringe led to least number of voids followed by Endodontic plugger
+Results: The use of Navi tip syringe led to the least number of voids followed by Endodontic plugger

-difference (p>0.05) in any of the group in relation to clinical (pain and tenderness to percussion) and radiographic
+difference (p>0.05) in any of the groups with clinical (pain and tenderness to percussion) and radiographic

-Conclusion: Within the limitations of the present study, though clinical outcome was statistically
+Conclusion: Within the limitations of the present study, though the clinical outcome was statistically

-insignificant, Navitip syringe exhibited encouraging results and is definitely a promising option for obturation
+insignificant, Navitip syringe exhibited encouraging results and is a promising option for obturation